huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

 ```

 ### License information
 You need to state the license(s) for your library.
-If you are publishing a library that is on Github, you can use  the auto-generated MIT license file.
+If you are publishing a repository on Github, you can use the auto-generated MIT license file.
 You must then include the following in your `pom.xml` file.

 ```
 <licenses>